Relapse Recovery: How To Bounce Back If You Drink Again

 The more you can recalibrate your brain towards the positive, the better you’ll be at leaving this relapse in the past where it belongs.
-Then you can move ahead with an improved, stronger sobriety than you had before.
+Then you can move ahead with stronger sobriety than you had before.

 If your relapse occurred as a result of people or places that you’ve kept in your world but shouldn’t have, then it’s time to let them go.